The Spoons Diagnosis Fund

 Fund application privacy

-Fund applications will require some personal information to verify financial need.
+Fund applications will require some personal information to process clinic payments (your legal name, country, email, clinic invoice, and clinic contact information).
 The application asks for your legal name because clinic payments require it.
 Your chosen name is used in all other communications.
 We’re not going to deadname you in an email.

 That information is handled separately from the app, covered by the fund's own privacy policy (published before applications open), and not retained beyond what's needed for program reporting.
-After reporting, personally identifiable information is deleted.
+Personally identifiable application data is deleted within 3 years of diagnosis completion.

 If Spoons shuts down: in-progress applications will be completed before shutdown.
 No applicant will be abandoned mid-process.
 All personally identifiable application data will be deleted within 90 days of shutdown.